redhajuanda/kuysor/README.md

 		panic(err)
 	}

-	query := `SELECT a.id as id, a.code as code, a.name as name FROM tester a WHERE a.status = ?`
+	query := `SELECT a.id as id, a.code as code, a.name as name FROM account a WHERE a.status = ?`
 	args := []any{"active"}

 	ks := kuysor.